Fermat-ORG/fermat-framework/README-INSTALLATION.md

 ## Part I: Setting up the Environment

 <br>
-### Working on Linux - PLEASE READ THIS -
+### Working on Linux - PLEASE READ THIS FIRST-

-Most Fermat developers are on Linux since compilation is faster there than in Windows.
-It is highly recommended that you use linux instead of windows.
-Developers that tried to set up a windows environment finally gave up and moved to Ubuntu.
-If you don't have Ubuntu installed, we recommed you to do so in a fresh disk partition.
+It is highly recommended that you use Linux instead of Windows, since compilation time significantly reduces.
+Developers that began  setting up a Windows environment finally gave up and moved to Ubuntu (Linux most popular distribution).
+To use Ubuntu, you will need:
+* a) 30 Gb Free space in you hard disk, to allocate a new *partition* to install Ubuntu (this will NOT affect your Windows partition)
+* b) A valid UBUNTU disc image ( you can download it here:  [Ubuntu 64-bit] (http://releases.ubuntu.com/14.04.3/ubuntu-14.04.3-desktop-amd64.iso?_ga=1.159021118.501985227.1450309029) )
+* c) A free DVD to create the UBUNTU installation disk.

 <br>
-### Overview
+### Tools Overview

 You will need the following tools in order to develop in Fermat